(Updated 1 April, 2026)

 Making a call on using sentence case vs title case often results in case of overthinking.

-So, with the aim of side-stepping opinion, this article looks at the reasons behind capitalisation guidelines.
+This article looks at the reasons behind capitalisation guidelines.

 Hopefully, it will help you clarify your decisions about when to use sentence case and title case and how to apply this consistently in your communication.